Ferdinand I, Holy Roman Emperor: Hungary and the Ottomans

 The war in Hungary continued.
 In the Ottoman campaign of 1552, two Ottoman armies took the eastern part of central Hungary.
-Ferdinand was unable to keep the Ottomans out of Hungary.
 In 1554, Ferdinand sent Ogier Ghiselin de Busbecq to Constantinople to discuss a border treaty with Suleiman, but he could achieve nothing.
-In 1556 the Diet returned John II Sigismund to the eastern Hungarian throne, where he remained until 1570.
-De Busbecq returned to Constantinople in 1556, and succeeded on his second try.
+In 1556, the Diet returned John Sigismund Zápolya to the eastern Hungarian throne, where he remained until 1570.
+De Busbecq returned to Constantinople in 1556 and succeeded on his second try.

-The Austrian branch of Habsburg monarchs needed the economic power of Hungary for the Ottoman wars.
-During the Ottoman wars the territory of the former Kingdom of Hungary shrank by around seventy percent.
-Despite these enormous territorial and demographic losses, the smaller, heavily war-torn Royal Hungary had remained economically more important to the Habsburg rulers than Austria or Kingdom of Bohemia even at the end of the 16th century.
+The Austrian Habsburgs needed the economic power of Hungary for the Ottoman wars.
+During the Ottoman wars, the territory of the former Kingdom of Hungary shrank by around 70%.
+Despite these enormous territorial and demographic losses, the smaller, heavily war-torn Royal Hungary had remained economically more important to the Habsburg rulers than Austria or the Kingdom of Bohemia even at the end of the 16th century.
 Out of all his countries, the depleted Kingdom of Hungary was, at that time, Ferdinand's largest source of revenue.